OpenRent Review – A Bargain Or Cheap Garbage?

 Is OpenRent a scam?
 The short and only correct answer: NO!

 Is the free trial actually “free”… no strings attached… no dodgy small-print… no credit card details required?
-Yup, that’s correct.
+Yup.

 Long story short, OpenRent’s letting services for landlords is an absolute bargain!

-I can’t really be clearer; OpenRent’s free trial and cheap-as-peanuts service is genuinely legit.
-If you take advantage of their free trial (you have no reason not to if you plan on using their service), then there are no obligations to continue using their service after the trial expires, but if you wish to continue, you can pay a very reasonable £49 (£39 for new customers) to extend the service for a further 3 months.
+OpenRent’s free trial and cheap-as-peanuts service is legitimate.
+If you opt for their free trial (which I can’t see any reason not to if you’re considering their service), you’re under no obligation to continue once the trial ends.
+However, if you choose to continue, you can extend the service for another three months for a very reasonable price of £49 (£39 for new customers).

 So if that’s what you wanted to hear, then go ahead…